LethalShadowFlame/platform-simple/README.md

 ### Known bugs
  - Camera not functional (broke when collision was added)
  - Collision does not work on top down mode
+ - Player can cling to walls by pressing left or right while falling.